 Over the years, boxing influenced the way entertainment transmission has progressed.
 In fact, if you look at the history of filming and transmission something pioneered by Thomas Edison and William Kennedy Dickson:

 “It was originally done with the idea of shooting prizefights to target the sporting fraternity.”

 From the very beginning, motion pictures producers in the US always associated broadcasting technology with boxing.
 Between 1895 and 1896, boxing pictures were one of the first genres of moving pictures to get a special distinction.
 That is when the trend of boxing showing the way of broadcast started and carried on for the next 100 years.

 Even when live radio broadcasts became popular, it was boxing that was the biggest sporting event in history.
-Boxing was what introduced people to regular live sports broadcasts, and later shaped the sponsored programming model, and even the satellite and cable TV industry.
+Boxing was what introduced people to regular live sports broadcasts.
+Later on, it shaped the sponsored programming model and even the satellite and cable TV industry.

 The Waning of Boxing

 In recent times, while boxing was still popular when it came to television presentation, it had started to lag behind in the way the sport was distributed and transmitted.
 Everyone knows that being on cable TV isn’t enough anymore.

 With the number of cord-cutters increasing by the day, for any sport to be able to make a decent profit from a television transmission, there have to be other means.
 It was because of boxing’s lack of enthusiasm about newer technologies made people lose interest in the sport.